 Bringing Back Bare Copper

-The combination of brushed copper with a tackful semi-gloss PCB is both understated and extremely appealing due to its simplicity.
-Unlike a lot of other motherboards on the market the Pro4 neither appears neither boyish nor utilitarian and has a design that will age with grace.
+The combination of brushed copper with a tactful semi-gloss PCB is both understated and extremely appealing due to its simplicity.
+Unlike a lot of other motherboards on the market the Pro4, neither appears neither boyish nor utilitarian and has a design that will age with grace.

 Admittedly the heatsinks have a certain kind of retro styling to them.
 But it’s not nearly as aggressive in that respect as some of Biostar’s offerings.
-There’s also the plastic bracket that encapsulates the I/O block and then runs down to the base of the board in-front of the PCI-E slots.
-It’s a feature reminiscent of the Sabertooth line of motheboards from ASUS.
+There’s also the plastic bracket that encapsulates the I/O block and then runs down to the base of the board in front of the PCI-E slots.
+It’s a feature reminiscent of the Sabertooth line of motherboards from ASUS.
 I’m indifferent to this feature.
-On one hand I don’t really want plastic near the heat-sinks on my motherboard.
-On the other hand it has yet to cause any problems.
+On one hand, I don’t really want plastic near the heat-sinks on my motherboard.
+On the other hand, it has yet to cause any problems.

 Over the last two years motherboard makers have been spending a lot of time trying to bring prestige to their audio solutions.
 ASRock’s integration of ELNA Audio low noise capacitors is their take on this trend.
 Luckily its system, that outside of the branding, is basically invisible to the user.
 In this respect the Pro4 is neither ahead of or behind competing motherboard audio solutions but rather it just is.
 The audio quality is so competent that it’s unremarkable.